wagtail/wagtail/docs/topics/writing_templates.rst

 Static files (tag)
 ~~~~~~~~~~~~~~~~~~

 Used to load anything from your static files directory.
-Use of this tag avoids rewriting all static paths if hosting arrangements change, as they might between  local and a live environments.
+Use of this tag avoids rewriting all static paths if hosting arrangements change, as they might between development and live environments.

 .. code-block:: html+django